Energy Extraction From Non-Coalescing Black Hole Binaries: Final remarks

 \section{Final remarks}

 We have demonstrated the possibility of energy extraction by the Penrose process in a static binary black hole described by the MP spacetime.
 Relying on the concept of a particle dependent generalized ergosphere, we have shown that closed orbits of negative energy exist outside of the event horizons of a MP binary and can be used in energy extraction processes.
 We have also studied the efficiency of the Penrose processes in MP black holes, understanding how it is influenced by several parameters and providing a prescription for maximizing the extraction of energy.
+Even though the details of realistic processes around astrophysical binary black holes are much more complicated, we were able to illustrate that some of the conclusions reached for the MP spacetime do generalize for a spacetime consisting of two Kerr black holes separated by a ``strut".

 Thanks to the success of the LIGO-Virgo collaboration, we live in an age where direct gravitational wave detections provide evidence on the abundance of compact binaries in our Universe.
-For example, in the first half of LIGO's latest observation run, more than $30$ binary system candidates were identified~\cite{Abbott:2020niy}.
+For example, in LIGO's latest observation run, more than $90$ binary system candidates were identified~\cite{LIGO_CATALOG}.
 Nevertheless, the possibility of energy extraction from such systems by the Penrose process is yet to be explored.
-In view of that, the MP metric can give a fair idea of what happens in a ``snapshot'' of the collision process between two black holes and can be considered a first step towards a better understanding of effects such as the Penrose process in the non-static case.
+In view of that, the MP and the CMMR metric can give a fair idea of what happens in a ``snapshot'' of the collision process between two black holes and can be considered a first step towards a better understanding of effects such as the Penrose process in astrophysically relevant setups.
 And a better understanding of the Penrose process in black hole binaries may also contribute to a better understanding of superradiant effects~\cite{Misner,zeldovich1,staro1,Bekenstein:1973mi,Brito:2015oca} in similar scenarios.
-In fact, even though some interesting ideas regarding superradiance by binary systems have been proposed~\cite{Rosa:2015hoa,Rosa:2016bli,Wong:2019kru}, further research is needed. \\
+In fact, even though some interesting ideas regarding superradiance by binary systems have been proposed~\cite{Rosa:2015hoa,Rosa:2016bli,Wong:2019kru}, further research is needed.

 \acknowledgments

 This research was partially financed by the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'{i}vel Superior (CAPES, Brazil) - Finance Code 001.
 M.~R.~acknowledges support from the Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (CNPq, Brazil), Grant No. FA 315664/2020-7.